transcelestial/echo-streaming-bug/README.md

     at streamData (<anonymous>:20:40)
 ```

-To test with echo-less proxy:
+### No Echo Proxy:
+To reproduce the issue on your local machine, but using the `net/http/httputil` directly to proxy:
 1. Run the server:
 ```bash
 go run ./cmd/server/main.go -cert ./certs/cert.pem -key ./certs/key.pem